Bug #20474

 Randomizing will look like the best solution.
 We can seed random generator from MAC address as we did in #20475.

-Updated by Lukas Zapletal over 7 years ago
+Updated by Lukas Zapletal about 8 years ago

 Foreman core now contains randomized IPAM DB implementation, we need similar for Smart Proxy.
 Ideally this would be an implementation that Ivan this is customer-facing, can you put this on your scrum?